Kingdom of the Little People: Employees

+In May 2009, Chen Mingjing invited people with dwarfism from all over the country to live in the park's "Dwarf Empire" prior to its opening in September 2009.
 As of 2010, there were over 100 employees whose ages ranged from 19 to 48.
 The park requires employees to be less than 51 in tall.
 The employees live in nearby dormitories which were specifically constructed to be accessible to short people.
 During the performances, the actors pretend to live in small mushroom shaped houses.